 Treatment via a Suboxone doctor can be paid for by insurance or self pay.
 Always inquire with the Suboxone Doctor, as to what their payment options are.
 Keep in mind that depending on the doctor, even if they accept insurance, they may not accept yours.
 If you are eligible for coverage under your insurance plan, make certain you ask them what additional out of pocket costs may be associated.
 Finally, always reach out to your insurance to determine your deductible, out of pockets, and copays before going to the Suboxone Doctor in Colorado.

 Suboxone is only one of a number of treatment options for opioid addiction.
 There are alternative medications that have historically been used in Colorado for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, only methadone clinics can administer methadone.
 For individuals who are determined to stop using opioids and who have a supportive home environment or who live in a sober house, these MAT options could be a good option for you.

 The following are indications that an individual is NOT a valid candidate for Suboxone treatment:

 - Presence of thoughts of suicide

 - Untreated dual diagnosis

 - Previous allergic reaction to Suboxone

 - Taking other medications that do not react well with Suboxone

-For individuals who are not a good candidate for Suboxone treatment, unmedicated detox may be the best alternative option.
-For individuals who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly recommended to reach out to a Colorado opioid detox facility that can help manage these symptoms.
+Addicts who may not be able to receive Suboxone treatment, going cold turkey may be the only alternative option.
+Addicts who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly recommended to get help from a Colorado opioid detoxification facility that can provide continuous care and monitoring.